juztamau5/retro3/.github/CONTRIBUTING.md

 ```

 Some hints:
- * Routes are defined in [/server/core/controllers/](https://github.com/Chocobozzz/PeerTube/tree/develop/server/core/controllers) directory
+ * Routes are defined in [/server/core/controllers/](https://github.com/juztamau5/retro3/tree/develop/server/core/controllers) directory
- * Parameters validators are defined in [/server/core/middlewares/validators](https://github.com/Chocobozzz/PeerTube/tree/develop/server/core/middlewares/validators) directory
+ * Parameters validators are defined in [/server/core/middlewares/validators](https://github.com/juztamau5/retro3/tree/develop/server/core/middlewares/validators) directory
- * Models sent/received by the controllers are defined in [/packages/models](https://github.com/Chocobozzz/PeerTube/tree/develop/packages/models) directory
+ * Models sent/received by the controllers are defined in [/packages/models](https://github.com/juztamau5/retro3/tree/develop/packages/models) directory

 ## Improve the website

-PeerTube's website is [joinpeertube.org](https://joinpeertube.org), where people can learn about the project and how it works – note that it is not a PeerTube instance, but rather the project's homepage.
+retro3's website is [joinretro3.org](https://joinretro3.org), where people can learn about the project and how it works – note that it is not a retro3 instance, but rather the project's homepage.

 You can help us improve it too!

-It is not hosted on GitHub but on [Framasoft](https://framasoft.org/)'s own [GitLab](https://about.gitlab.com/) instance, [FramaGit](https://framagit.org): https://framagit.org/framasoft/peertube/joinpeertube
+It is not hosted on GitHub but on [Framasoft](https://framasoft.org/)'s own [GitLab](https://about.gitlab.com/) instance, [FramaGit](https://framagit.org): https://framagit.org/framasoft/peertube/joinretro3

 ## Develop